devonfw-forge/devon4flutter-non-bloc-arch/130-The-Widget-Tree.md

 ```
 _Codesnippt 1: [Wisgen Card Widget (Faust 2019)](https://github.com/Fasust/wisgen)_

-The functions _image() generates an the stock image.
+The functions _image() generates the stock image.
 The function _content() generate the wisdom text and the buttons on the card.

 - Widgets in General
   - Imutable